Chicken Piccata

 Instructions

-- Wash and rinse the chicken breasts with cold water.
-Pat dry with paper towels.
-Slice horizontally.
-Mix the flour, salt and pepper in a dish.
-Dredge the chicken generously with the flour.
+- Wash and rinse the chicken breasts with cold water, then pat them dry with paper towels.
+Slice the chicken horizontally.
+In a dish, mix the flour, salt, and pepper.
+Dredge the chicken generously in the flour.

-- Turn on the Saute mode on your Instant Pot.
-As soon as the pot is fully heated (to make sure the chicken doesn’t stick to the pot), add the olive oil and butter.
-Brown the chicken on both sides, about 2-3 minutes on each side until both sides turn brown.
-(You may brown the chicken on a regular skillet or non-stick skillet.)
+- Turn on the sauté mode on your Instant Pot.
+Once the pot is fully heated (to prevent the chicken from sticking), add the olive oil and butter.
+Brown the chicken on both sides for about 2–3 minutes until they are golden brown.
+(You can also brown the chicken in a regular or non-stick skillet.)

 Notes